 - Transcript (Host institution to produce)

-- Completion of Exchange Certificate
+- Completion of Exchange Certificate (Host institution to produce)

-All of these forms will be available from Moodle, with the exception of the Transcript which will be provided by your host institution.
 Please ensure you return the completed forms to the Registry as soon as possible after the completion of your exchange.

 Will my Erasmus+ Exchange Transcript be officially recognised as part of my Degree Programme?